NewsCred marketing website

 I brought my research to the Design Team's weekly critique to get internal feedback about the styling and comprehensibility.
 This ensured my designs were aligned with our design library and consistent with other graphs in the product.

-Launch, initial results, and key learnings
+Launch, impact, and key learnings

 Anomaly Detection was unveiled during a coordinated, multi-channel launch in collaboration with the Product Marketing Team.
 In person, it was demo'ed at Observability Day San Francisco | What's Next: The Future of Observability in the Age of AI, a live event for software developers sponsored by Amazon AWS.
 Digitally, it was launched via AI Week, a LinkedIn campaign that raised awareness about each component of our new AI suite, Honeycomb Intelligence.
 Teams signed up for the early access program in person and by contacting their Customer Success representative.